tagohd/mono/Characters/James Redawić/James's Excuse.md

 sudoMajor:: So, are we saying that using the [[SOUL AMPLIFIER]] *doesn't* actually destroy the universe and/or harm Sam?

 sudoMajor:: Also, what if James and AL's deal is that they can't die unless killed?
+And that's why AL is so motivated to solve this conundrum—he and James were supposed to have *millennia* together, not just a measly couple of centuries.

 #majorChange #unseenByLun